nrfconnect/sdk-nrfxlib/nfc/README.rst

 .. _nfc:

-Near-Field Communication (NFC)
+Near Field Communication (NFC)
 ##############################

+Near Field Communication (NFC) is a technology for wireless transfer of small amounts of data between two devices.
-The following NFC libraries are RTOS-agnostic NFC libraries built for Nordic Semiconductor nRF52 Series SoCs.
+The provided NFC libraries are RTOS-agnostic and built for Nordic Semiconductor nRF52 and nRF53 Series SoCs.

+See the `Working with NFC`_ user guide for information about how to use the libraries in the |NCS|.

 The following libraries are available:

-libnfct2t_nrf52
-  * Intended for nRF52832 and nRF52840.
+Type 2 Tag
-  * Supports NFC-A Type 2 Tag in read-only mode.
+  Supports NFC-A Type 2 Tag in read-only mode.

-libnfct4t_nrf52
+  See :ref:`type_2_tag` for more information.

+  The following variants are available:

-  * Intended for nRF52832 and nRF52840.
+  * libnfct2t_nrf52 (for nRF52832, nRF52833, and nRF52840)
+  * libnfct2t_nrf53 (for nRF5340)

+Type 4 Tag
-  * Supports NFC-A Type 4 Tag.
+  Supports NFC-A Type 4 Tag.
+  See :ref:`type_4_tag` for more information.

+  The following variants are available:

+  * libnfct4t_nrf52 (for nRF52832, nRF52833, and nRF52840)
+  * libnfct4t_nrf53 (for nRF5340)

 Each library is distributed in both soft-float and hard-float builds.